free things to do in New York City

 Festival | New Green City

-GrowNYC presents NEW GREEN CITY welcoming more than 100,000 visitors to New York City’s largest annual green event in Union Square Park.
-This year's family-friendly all-day event showcases government agencies, non-profits, entrepreneurs and community & corporate partners at the forefront of environmental stewardship, education and awareness.
+GrowNYC presents NEW GREEN CITY welcoming more than 100,000 visitors to New York City’s largest annual more green event in Union Square Park.
+This year's family-friendly all-day event showcases government agencies, non-profits, entrepreneurs and community & corporate partners at the forefront of environmental stewardship, education and awareness. less

 New York City, NY; NYC